kpn-dsh/dsh-cli/code-signing-macos.md

 order for the KPN certificate to be trusted.
 If you don't have it already, you can download and install it from [DeveloperIDG2CA](https://www.apple.com/certificateauthority/DeveloperIDG2CA.cer).

-You can check whether the KPN Developer Certificate is properly installed use the command:
+You can check whether the KPN Developer Certificate is properly installed using the command:

 ```bash
 > security find-identity -v -p codesigning